NinthDesertDude/Endurance-Maze/Icon, Thumbnail, Readme/Readme.txt

 15 - Move down if possible
 16 - Delete object

-The actual world coordinates of each block will always be given.
-This means bullets don't need to convert coords.
-The grid size will be 64x64.
 All sprites will be redone.
 The level editor's action behavior sprite will be a lightning bolt.
 Draw culling will be reinstated.
 Consider lazy-loading textures and even unloading them if unnecessary.

 Every level will have a description and title.
 Escape key will pause the game rather than return to last menu if testing or playing.
 The pause menu will